duysqubix/MuOxi/README.md

 ## Current Status

-*For Nightly Builds* an update on Rust nightly seems to have broken something with the `diesel` crate.

-The codebase is currently in *alpha* stage .
+The codebase is currently in *alpha* stage.
 Majority of development is done on the `master` branch.
 There is a working TCP server that allows for multiple connections and handles them accordingly.
 Effort is focused at the moment in designing the database architecture utilizing [Diesel][diesel] with [PostgreSQL][postgresql] backend.

+The dependency stack was modernized in 2026: edition 2024, Tokio 1.x, Diesel 2.x, Redis 0.27, and
+`tokio-tungstenite` (replacing the unmaintained `ws` crate).
+The toolchain is pinned to stable Rust via [`rust-toolchain.toml`](rust-toolchain.toml). `cargo check --workspace` passes cleanly; building binaries that link Diesel still requires `libpq-dev` on the host.

 ## Contributions